paolo-notaro/chess-detector/2025-04-27-chess-tracker.md

 In short, we said *"no, thanks"* to sensor boards, because

 * Extra hardware is awkward to carry around and takes effort to maintain/set up
-* Most open places where you can play chess (parks, cafés, clubs) won't ditch their trusty wooden sets / boards
+* Most open places where you can play chess (parks, cafés, clubs) won't ditch their own wooden sets / boards
 * A decent camera lives in every pocket, so why not use it?